vigetlabs/microcosm/docs/api/actions.md

 ### `reject([payload])`

 Reject an action.
-This will move an action into the `failed` state and optional update the payload.
-Stores registered to `action.failed` will pick up on an action within this state.
+This will move an action into the `error` state and optional update the payload.
+Stores registered to `action.error` will pick up on an action within this state.

 ### `close([payload])`